 - Additional budget spending was approved in June.
 Total project size is advertised to be 117.1 trillion yen, which is identical to the spending size approved in April. - 31.9 trillion yen is direct budget spending, among which the largest part is for maintaining employment and businesses.
 Support for property rents payment was newly added as an program.
-10 trillion yen was saved as a reserve preparing for swift actions when required. - The government started "Go To campaign", which promote tourism in Japan, however, it fell in confusion in the face of sharply increasing COVID-19 infection.
+10 trillion yen was saved as a reserve preparing for swift actions when required. - Further top up is expected if 10 trillion yen reserve proves not enough.